aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/master-aspose-slides-java-powerpoint-animations/_index.md

 **Explanation:**
 - **Working with Master Slides:** Use `masterSlide.getTimeline().getMainSequence()` to access animations affecting all slides based on a common design.

+## How to Set Animation Duration in Java?

+Call `setDuration(double seconds)` on any `IEffect` you retrieve or create.
+The method expects the duration in seconds, allowing precise timing control for each animation step. `setDuration` sets the playback length of the animation in seconds, enabling you to fine‑tune how long each effect remains visible during the slide show.

+**Example Direct Answer:**
+`effect.setDuration(2.5);` sets the animation to play for two and a half seconds.
+You can loop through all effects on a slide, adjust each duration, and then save the presentation to persist the changes.

 ## Practical Applications
 With Aspose.Slides for Java, you can: